nelmio/alice/README.md

 ### Complete Sample ###

-In the end, using all the tools above, we have this file creating a bunch of users and a group, all of it being linked together, and with little typing:
+In the end, using most of the tools above, we have this file creating a bunch of users and a group, all of it being linked together, and with little typing:

 ```yaml
 Nelmio\Entity\User: